 Discussion

-Main finding of this study

 This study is the first to our knowledge to look at longitudinal changes in depictions of alcohol and tobacco use in three popular UK soap operas.
 It demonstrates that both tobacco and alcohol imagery has significantly decreased between 2002 and 2022.
 Tobacco imagery is now rare: appearing in approximately 1 in every 200 minutes of broadcast content by 2022.
 However, alcohol use remains extremely common: appearing in 1 of every 5 minutes of broadcast content in 2022 and occurring in 88% of all episodes examined.
+This is likely playing a role in maintaining social norms around alcohol use in UK society.
+These findings concur with previous research which found that tobacco content lessened over time and alcohol content maintained a regular presence (Barker et al., 2019b; Barker et al., 2019c; Barker et al., 2021; Coyne & Ahmed 2009; Lyons et al., 2014a; Lyons et al., 2014b).
+Although no e-cigarette use was identified, it is anticipated that depictions of use are likely in future if storylines and characterisation reflect the increasing prevalence of these devices (ASH 2023a; ASH 2023b).
+The lack of e-cigarette use is in contrast to recent findings of video-on-demand shows (Allem et al., 2022).

 The scene location of tobacco use changed over time with decreasing use indoors and increasing use outdoors, particularly from 2002 to 2012, which would reflect UK smoke-free legislation that came into force between 2006 and 2007 prohibiting smoking in nearly all enclosed public places (ASH 2020).
 No smoking signs featured more in 2012 and 2022, also as a likely consequence of this legislation.
 No tobacco use featured in any Hollyoaks episodes, confirming previous research findings (Barker et al., 2021).
 The most common scene location for alcohol use remained in a bar/nightclub.
 Many UK soap operas are centred round a bar/pub so frequent scenes with alcohol are very likely, increasing the social acceptability and normalisation of alcohol consumption as a regular social activity.
 Alcohol use in the home increased from 2002 to 2022 which may be reflective of the rising cost of living and the COVID-19 pandemic when restrictions were in place to keep people home-based (Organisation for Economic Co-operation and Development 2021).
 This could also be due to increasing social norms around pre-drinking which involves drinking alcohol before going out, and may result in higher consumption of alcohol (Labhart et al., 2017).

-What is already known on this topic

-Strong evidence exists that exposure to tobacco and alcohol on-screen promotes the use of these products, particularly among young people (Barker et al., 2019a; Barker et al., 2021; Gabrielli et al., 2022; Hassanein et al., 2022; Hessari et al., 2019; Khan 2022).
-Several studies have analysed tobacco and/or alcohol imagery on television and found that despite regulations and policies to limit impact, tobacco and/or alcohol depictions were common (Barker et al., 2019b; Barker et al., 2019c; Coyne & Ahmed 2009; Lyons et al., 2014a; Lyons et al., 2014b).

-What this study adds

-Our analysis found that tobacco imagery decreased from 2002 to 2022 and now accounts for less than 0.5% of broadcast time from this sample of soap opera episodes.
-Alcohol imagery, however, has remained common (appearing in 20% of minutes), and is likely to play a part in maintaining social norms around alcohol use in UK society.
-Although no e-cigarette use was identified, it is anticipated that depictions of use are likely in future if storylines and characterisation reflect the increasing prevalence of these devices (ASH 2022).
-The lack of e-cigarette use is in contrast to recent findings of video-on-demand shows (Allem et al., 2022).

 This study was the first to our knowledge to identify that the scene location of tobacco use changed over time with decreasing use indoors and increasing use outdoors, while the majority of alcohol use remained in a bar/nightclub.
 As alcohol use in the home was found to increase from 2002 to 2022, future research should monitor if this trend continues and influences social norms around drinking at home.
+We note that the process is likely to be bi-directional: not only will media portrayals influence society but similarly, changes in the location of use of tobacco, alcohol and e-cigarettes within wider society will be reflected by story-writers and directors in how they portray ‘real-life’ in these soap operas.